 The important things to remember when administering medicines are common sense:

-- Don’t give drugs to merely suppress symptoms.
+- Don’t give drugs to suppress symptoms merely.
 Giving cortisone to dogs, for instance, is commonly administered to relieve itching, but what presents as itching can actually be a deeper problem.
 By suppressing itching, another more serious symptom may appear, such as chronic diarrhea.
 If another drug or chemical-based medicine is again used to suppress this symptom, the real health issue remains unresolved.

-What the holistic dog health approach states is to examine all of these symptoms.
+What the holistic dog health approach states are to examine all of these symptoms.
 Alleviate discomforts by natural methods that do not suppress and do not harm the dog’s natural immune systems.

 Boosting Dog's Immune System

-Many diseases often lead to behavioral disorders and emotional imbalances, all contributing to a dog’s state of being unwell.
-Note that this “state of being unwell” is not due to one single reason; there's a multitude of factors that come into play, and what's what we need to look at first and foremost.
+Many diseases often lead to behavioral disorders and emotional imbalances, all contributing to a dog’s unwell state.
+Note that this “state of being unwell” is not due to one single reason; there are many factors that come into play, and what's what we need to look at first and foremost.

-Like most pet owners living sedentary lives, a modern dog of these pet owners often has little physical activity to be proud of.
-It is quite common for these dogs to develop canine arthritis, hip dysplasia, chronic skin diseases and other health problems.
-It's also typical to see digestive issues, canine diabetes, heart diseases and heart failures, kidney and liver diseases and obesity in dogs.
+Like most pet owners living sedentary lives, a modern dog often has little physical activity to be proud of.
+These dogs are quite common to develop canine arthritis, hip dysplasia, chronic skin diseases, and other health problems.
+It's also typical to see digestive issues, canine diabetes, heart diseases and heart failures, kidney and liver diseases, and obesity in dogs.

-None of this should be happening, but as we continue to change the laws for ourselves, this change affects domesticated dogs as well.
-Therefore, it's our responsibility to respond with appropriate actions to ensure that instead of worsening our pets' health, we continue to improve it.
-Optimizing our dogs' immune system is the best place to start.
+None of this should be happening, but as we continue to change the laws for ourselves, this change also affects domesticated dogs.
+Therefore, it's our responsibility to respond with appropriate actions to ensure that we continue to improve our pets' health instead of worsening our pets' health.
+Optimizing our dogs' immune systems is the best place to start.

 Then, enhancing the immune system begins with a healthy canine diet.

-When choosing the route of a holistic dog health approach, many methods are used to boost canine's immune system.
-This includes the controversial methods as well, such as acupuncture, which involves balancing of life energy, as well as the use of herbal medicine and homeopathic remedies to cure disorders with only natural ingredients.
+When choosing a holistic dog health approach, many methods are used to boost the canine's immune system.
+This includes controversial medicine, such as acupuncture, and involves balancing health with herbal medicine and homeopathic remedies to cure disorders with only natural ingredients.